MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-workflow.md

 * Automated approval workflows based on built-in workflow templates

   On the **Workflow Templates** page, you can see all available workflows.
-The trial version of [!INCLUDE[prod_short](includes/prod_short.md)] includes a number of pre-configured workflows represented by workflow templates that you can copy to create workflows.
+The trial version of [!INCLUDE[prod_short](includes/prod_short.md)] includes many pre-configured workflows represented by workflow templates that you can copy to create workflows.
 When you open a workflow template from the **Workflow Templates** page, and the workflow's name starts with *MS-*, then the workflow template is added by Microsoft.
 * Automated flows that you set up yourself

   Any workflow template that you create with Power Automate is added to the list of workflow templates within [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Use Business Central in Power Automate Flows](across-how-use-financials-data-source-flow.md).